 |

-I never saw or heard of these until I found this one.
-It was patented in 1905 and shows polarity in a DC circuit using a liquid in a glass tube that when current is passed through it, the negative end "Glows".
+The Manhattan DC Polarity-Indicator was patented in 1905 and shows polarity in a DC circuit using a liquid (most likely phenolphthalein) in a glass tube that when current is passed through it,

 They use a liquid filled glass tube that is incased in a hard rubber type case with a connector on each